 Chorreador – What Is It?

 Costa Rica is home to some of the most ecologically diverse regions in the world.
 It’s a perfect place to grow incredible coffee.
 And they take their beans and brews very seriously here.
 The traditional way to drink coffee in Costa Rica, if you want to sip like a local, is with a device called a Chorreador.
+If making coffee is a joyous partof your day, you’ll definitely want to employ this device in your process.

 The word literally means ‘to pour coffee’ and that’s what it does; a chorreador filters and pours your drink at the same time.
 Let’s take a closer look at how the traditional chorreador works.